 I’m a Research Officer at the Centre for Applied Marine Sciences at Bangor University.
-My main duty is to assist marine renewable energy developers to understand the potential for tidal energy extraction around the coast of Wales.
+My main duty is to help marine renewable energy developers to understand the potential for tidal energy extraction around the coast of Wales.

 Choppy Welsh waters